Three-flavour neutrino oscillations in a magnetic field: Discussion

-Our previous results on neutrino oscillations in magnetic fields \cite{Popov:2019} were extended to the case of three neutrino flavours.
-We have shown that the probabilities of neutrino flavour oscillations in a magnetic field exhibit a complicated interplay of oscillations on both vacuum $\omega^{vac}_{ij} = \Delta m^2_{ij}/4p$ and magnetic $\omega^B_i = \mu_i B_{\perp}$ frequencies, while spin oscillations probability depends only on the magnetic frequencies $\omega^B_i$.
-As an example of neutrino oscillations in a magnetic field we have considered oscillations of cosmogenic neutrinos in the interstellar magnetic field.
+Our previous results on neutrino flavour and spin oscillations in magnetic fields \cite{Popov:2019} were extended to the case of three neutrino flavors, as well as to Majorana neutrinos.
+We have shown that in the Dirac case the probabilities of neutrino flavour oscillations in a magnetic field exhibit a complicated interplay of oscillations on both vacuum $\omega^{vac}_{ij} = \Delta m^2_{ij}/4p$ and magnetic $\omega^B_i = \mu_i B_{\perp}$ frequencies, while spin oscillations probability depends only on the magnetic frequencies $\omega^B_i$.
+For Majorana case, neutrino-antineutrino transitions mediated by the interaction of the off-diagonal magnetic moments with a magnetic field occur.
+These transitions are only possible for extreme neutrino energies 10 ZeV and higher.
+The probabilities of neutrino-neutrino and neutrino-antineutrino transitions depend on the values of the Majorana CP-violating phases.
+As an example of neutrino oscillations in a magnetic field we have considered oscillations of ultra-high energy neutrinos in the interstellar magnetic field.

-Using our findings on three flavour neutrino oscillations, we have shown that the presence of interstellar magnetic field indeed can modify neutrino fluxes observed by terrestrial neutrino telescopes.
-In particular, we find that in the considered Dirac case in average half of neutrinos convert into sterile neutrino state.
-Using three flavour oscillations probabilities one can also compute fluxes of active neutrinos at the distance $x$ from neutrino source as
+Our findings on three flavour neutrino oscillations show that the presence of interstellar magnetic field indeed can modify neutrino flux coming from a point source and observed by terrestrial neutrino telescopes.
+From (\ref{lengths_B}) it follows that the oscillations due to interaction with the magnetic field on the Galactic scale can occur for neutrino magnetic moments $\sim 10^{-13} \mu_B$ and higher, which is almost an order of magnitude lower than the best current upper bounds.
+Furthermore, there is evidence of the observation of a magnetic field of strength $\sim 1 \mu$G on the megaparsec scale in the Local Supercluster \cite{Valee:2002}.
+Thus, for extragalactic neutrino source interaction with a magnetic field can significantly modify flavour composition even for neutrino magnetic moments as small as $10^{-15} \mu_B$.